-- Hepatobiliary infections - eg, cholangitis - can occur without local signs and with only mildly elevated or normal LFTs, especially in the elderly.
+- Hepatobiliary infections (eg, cholangitis) - these can occur without local signs and with only mildly elevated or normal LFTs, especially in the elderly.

-- Osteomyelitis usually causes localised pain or discomfort at least sporadically.
+- Osteomyelitis - this usually causes localised pain or discomfort at least sporadically.

-- Brucellosis should be considered in patients with persistent fever and a history of contact with cattle, swine, goats or sheep, or patients who consume raw milk products.
+- Brucellosis - this should be considered in patients with persistent fever and a history of contact with cattle, swine, goats or sheep, or in patients who consume raw milk products.

-- Borrelia recurrentis is transmitted by ticks.
+- Borrelia recurrentis - this is transmitted by ticks.
 It is responsible for causing relapsing fever.

-- Other spirochetal diseases that can cause PUO include Spirillum minor (rat-bite fever), Borrelia burgdorferi (Lyme disease) and Treponema pallidum (syphilis).
+- Other spirochetal diseases that can cause PUO - these include Spirillum minor (rat-bite fever), Borrelia burgdorferi (Lyme disease) and Treponema pallidum (syphilis).

-- Herpes viruses, such as cytomegalovirus (CMV) and Epstein-Barr virus (EBV), can cause prolonged febrile illnesses with constitutional symptoms and no prominent organ manifestations, particularly in the elderly.
+- Herpes viruses (such as cytomegalovirus (CMV) and Epstein-Barr virus (EBV) - these can cause prolonged febrile illnesses with constitutional symptoms and no prominent organ manifestations, particularly in the elderly.

 - Prolonged febrile episodes are frequent in patients with advanced HIV infection.

-- Approximately 75% of the cases are infectious in nature, about 20-25% are due to lymphomas and a small fraction (0-5%) are due to HIV itself.
+- Approximately 60% of the cases are infectious in nature.
+The remainder of them are mainly due to lymphomas and a small fraction of them are due to HIV itself.

-- Toxoplasmosis should be considered in patients who are febrile with lymph node enlargement.
+- Toxoplasmosis - this should be considered in patients who are febrile with lymph node enlargement.

-- Trypanosoma, leishmania and amoeba species may rarely cause PUO.
+- Trypanosoma, leishmania and amoeba species - these may rarely cause PUO.

-- Hodgkin's lymphoma and non-Hodgkin's lymphoma may cause PUO.
+- Hodgkin's lymphoma and non-Hodgkin's lymphoma - these may cause PUO.

-- Solid tumours such as adenocarcinomas of the breast, liver, colon or pancreas and liver metastases from any primary site may present with fever.
+- Solid tumours (such as adenocarcinomas of the breast, liver, colon or pancreas) and liver metastases from any primary site - these may present with fever.

-- Malignant histiocytosis is a rare, rapidly progressive malignant disease.
+- Malignant histiocytosis - this is a rare, rapidly progressive malignant disease.